kalandhar26/interviewprograms/JPMCGC2.md

 **1. Core Module:**

-- This module handles the primary message processing workflow.
+- This module handles the *primary message processing workflow.*
-- It uses configurable action classes to perform transformation, enrichment, validation, and error handling steps.
+- It uses *configurable action classes* to perform *T*ransformation, *E*nrichment, *V*alidation, and *E*rror handling steps.
-- The design follows a Chain of Responsibility pattern driven by external JSON-based configurations.
-The Core Module interacts with Kafka, MQ systems, and the Orchestration Module to carry out end-to-end processing.
+- The design follows a *Chain of Responsibility* pattern driven by external *JSON-based configurations.*
+- The Core Module *interacts* with Kafka, MQ systems, and the Orchestration Module to carry out end-to-end processing.

 **2. Orchestration Module:**

-- This component manages all configurations required for routing, connectivity, and flow behavior.
+- This component *manages all configurations* required for *R*outing, *C*onnectivity, and *F*low behavior.
-- It defines how each message type should be handled, based on source, destination, and business rules.
+- It defines how *each message type* should be handled, based on source, destination, and business rules.
-- The Core Module relies on this service for retrieving processing logic dynamically at runtime.
+- The Core Module relies on this service for *retrieving processing logic* dynamically at runtime.

 **3. End-to-End (E2E) Testing Module:**

 - This module provides an environment to simulate production-like message flows using embedded Kafka, MQ, and HSQLDB.
-- It is implemented using Cucumber with Gherkin feature files to define test scenarios.
+- It is implemented using Cucumber with Gherkin feature files to define *test scenarios.*
-- The framework supports end-to-end testing for payment flows such as IRCT, RRCT, and BRDT, including DB state management through SQL scripts and customized step definitions.
+- The framework supports end-to-end testing for *payment flows and DB state management* through *SQL scripts and customized step definitions.*

 ## Supported Payment Flows:

 **IRCT (Inward Real-Time Credit Transfer):**

 - Receives a JSON message from PLUTUS via Kafka, transforms it into XML using C24 mapping libraries, and routes it to the appropriate clearing house via MQ.

 **RRCT (Return Real-Time Credit Transfer):**

 - Receives an XML message from the clearing body via MQ, processes it (transformation, validation, enrichment), and sends a JSON response to PLUTUS via Kafka.

 **BRDT (Batch Report Distribution Transfer):**